AUTHORS

 Entities must report if group-level consolidated accounting revenue exceeds $100 million in a previous financial year, even if an organisation makes few payments to Australian suppliers.
 Key things to look out for include:

 - Identification of reporting entity: Reporting must be prepared based on the head Australian entity under consolidated financial reporting definitions.
 This includes all Registered Foreign Australian Entities (foreign companies carrying on business in Australia).
-If your group structure involves foreign entities not registered in Australia with different subsidiaries operating within Australia, there may be a requirement to prepare multiple ongoing lodgements within your group.
+If your group structure involves foreign entities not registered in Australia but with multiple subsidiaries operating within Australia, there may be a requirement to prepare multiple ongoing lodgements within your group.

-- Accounting v taxation income: Prior to 1 July 2024, total income was determined based on income tax definitions but is defined based on AASB financial accounting principles.
+- Accounting v taxation income: Prior to 1 July 2024, total income was determined based on income tax definitions but is now defined based on AASB financial accounting principles.
 If your accounting revenue is significantly higher than your taxable income (common in high-growth or low-margin sectors), you may now have a reporting obligation that didn't previously exist.

 Insight: Entities should regularly review their group structures (especially during M&A events) for any changes in eligibility.
 A single acquisition could push a group over the $100M threshold, triggering an immediate need to report.